Release Date(s)2011 (March 28, 2017)

 These extras represent everything that was created for this film in previous Blu-ray and DVD releases.
 Unfortunately, the Blu-ray 3D version of the film isn’t included in this package, but it’s available separately.
 This release also doesn’t include the UCE edition’s hardcover book and swag, but there’s a Digital HD copy code on a paper insert.

 For dedicated followers of this film series, Harry Potter and the Deathly Hallows – Part 2 delivers some final surprises and heartbreaks, as well as a genuinely satisfying conclusion.
 Once again, Warner’s 4K release carries over all the fine Ultimate Collector’s Edition Blu-ray extras, adds a measured improvement in image resolution and sound quality, and its High Dynamic Range opens up the colors and greatly increases the intensity both darks and lights – if perhaps a bit too much at times.
 As such, Ultra HD is the best way to experience this film at home and it’s recommended for serious fans.
+Note that this title is also included in the Harry Potter 8-Film Collection 4K Ultra HD box set (available here on Amazon), but be aware that the Collection does NOT include the Creating the World of Harry Potter bonus Blu-rays – only the films on BD and 4K.

 - Bill Hunt